Woman pointing to FAQ

 • How is nutrition addressed during the program?

-Patients may receive guidance related to protein intake, nutrient-dense food choices, and the appropriate use of supplements based on individual needs.
-Recommendations are tailored and may vary over time.
+Independently licensed healthcare providers may offer general guidance related to meeting nutritional needs while using prescribed medications.
+This may include education regarding protein intake, nutrient-dense food choices, hydration, and the appropriate use of supplements based on individual health factors.

 • How is care individualized in this program?